 Looking for instructions from past Make It! classes?
 Here are a few of our recent favorites:

-July 2017 – Macrame Hanging Planter Instructions and Basic Knots and Resources
+May 2019 – Macrame Hanging Planter Instructions and Basic Knots and Resources